Multi-Output Convolution Spectral Mixture for Gaussian Processes: Introduction

-The paper is mainly structured as follows.
-In Section \ref{sec:fm} we show how to construct cross component with time and phase delay through convolution, extend the cross component to multi-output scenario, and compare MOCSM and MOSM.
-In Section \ref{sec:rw} we describe further the difference between MOCSM and aforementioned cross SM approaches for MOGPs.
-Section \ref{sec:exp} discusses the experiments of our approach on synthetic and real dataset.
-Some summary, concluding remarks and future work on this topic are given in the final Section \ref{sec:con}.
+The paper is structured as follows.
+In Section \ref{sec:fm} we show how to construct cross components with time and phase delay through convolution, we extend the cross components to the multi-output scenario, and compare MOCSM and MOSM.
+In Section \ref{sec:rw} we further analyze the differences between MOCSM and the aforementioned SM-based approaches for MOGPs.
+Section \ref{sec:exp} describes experiments on synthetic and real dataset.
+Summary, concluding remarks and future work on this topic are given in the final Section \ref{sec:con}.